What is revenue management?

 Last minute deals

-Revenue management in hotels is first and foremost about ensuring your rooms are full, because an empty room is a loss-making room.
+Revenue management solutions in hotels is first and foremost about ensuring your rooms are full, because an empty room is a loss-making room.
 Last minute deals are a great way to maximise capacity, although you need to ensure that the deals you offer are still profitable ones.

 At a basic level, there’s plenty you can do that will naturally improve the amount of revenue you drive, and give you more flexibility around strategic decision making.